 As part of the Industry Track, CSIRO will host an EO Innovation workshop for the Startup and SMME community to engage with those in government and industry that seek novel Earth observation-enabled digital products.
 The workshop will also facilitate networking with leading industry leaders from the tech, space and geospatial ecosystems and the EO Community.

 The first session will feature quick fire ‘elevator pitches’ from several EO Big Data platform providers showcasing their technology and how it helps to addresses the challenges facing GEO and society globally.
-Presenters include: CSIRO (EASI), ESRI, Google Earth Engine, Maxar, UK Catapult and Sinergise.
+Presenters include: CSIRO (EASI), ESRI, Google Earth Engine, Maxar, Satellite Applications Catapult and Sinergise.

 Facilitated by FrontierSI, this lively session is an opportunity to better understand the rich earth observation capabilities across the Asia-Oceania (A-O) region, get familiar with companies and expertise, current and potential markets, experiences, challenges, opportunities, and approaches to doing business.